Services

 From £140 per session.

-Bring consistency, connection, concentration, and compassion back to the board.
-Give your class the gift of a wellbeing workshop.
-Rebuild or strengthen relationships behind the door with activities focused on bringing your group together through trust, respect, and wellbeing activities.
-For consistency, sessions are held on the same day each week.
+Give the gift of learning relaxation skills to calm the mind and bring connection, concentration, and compassion back to the learning space.
+Stregthen relationships behind the door with activities focused on bringing the group together through trust, respect, and wellbeing activities.

 1 session per week or standalone.

-For some, wellbeing support works better in the family home or another familiar setting such as at Scouts or youth club.
-Whether working 1:1 with a young person, supporting a family, or providing a one-off workshop for a group, this is for you.
-Scout and Guide groups can discuss any badge requirements you need to cover and I’ll do my best to support.
-I can attend sleepovers/camps for a pre-bedtime wind-down if required.
+Wellbeing support can work better in the home or other familiar setting such as at Scouts or youth club.
+Whether working 1:1 with a young person, supporting a family, or providing a one-off workshop, this is for you.
+Scout and Guide groups can discuss badge requirements to cover and I’ll do my best to support.
+I can attend sleepovers for pre-bedtime wind-down.

 Consultancy